Scary Monsters (and Super Creeps): Subsequent events

-Bowie would not release another studio album until 1983's Let's Dance.
+Bowie did not release another studio album until Let's Dance, released in April 1983.
 Scary Monsters was also Bowie's final studio album for RCA Records, who had been his label since Hunky Dory (1971).
 Bowie had grown increasingly dissatisfied with the label, who he felt was "milking" his back catalogue.
-Bowie was also eager for the expiration of his 1975 severance settlement with his old manager Tony Defries, which was due to expire in September 1982.
 Although RCA was willing to re-sign, Bowie signed a new contract with EMI America Records, and with Let's Dance, began an era of major commercial success.